 Media review due: 16 November 2023

-Parvovirus B19 infection is common in children.
-It causes a characteristic red rash on the face so is often called "slapped cheek syndrome".
+Slapped cheek syndrome is common in children.
+It typically causes a rash on the face.

 If you come into contact with anyone who is infected, you should talk to your doctor, who can carry out a blood test to check whether you're immune.
-In most cases, the baby is not affected when a pregnant woman is infected with parvovirus.
+In most cases, the baby is not affected if you have slapped cheek syndrome.

 But if you develop rubella in the first 4 months of pregnancy, it can lead to serious problems, including birth defects and miscarriage.

 If you're pregnant, you should contact your GP or midwife as soon as possible if:

 - you come into contact with someone who has rubella